 - The second concept is around add-backs and stock.
 If the expense was needed to be incurred in the ordinary course of business, then it should not be ‘added back’ (thereby inflating earnings).
 Thus a car that is substantially for deliveries is not an add back, nor is required equipment purchases.
 Likewise if a level of stock is required to deliver a level of earnings, if you are paying for the business based on a multiple of earnings, the stock cannot be added back.
 Business Brokers often quote a price for a business + SAV.
 It is not a German sausage reference, it stands for Stock At Valuation.
 SAV is a danger sign that the broker is framing things for you to pay twice.

 Understanding the sustainability of earnings, the level of annuity income justifying the purchase price and understanding market value for a given business is fundamental to you not being taken for a sucker.
-Whether the purchase price is $200,000 or $20,000,000, if you don’t spend your day buying and selling businesses, we guarantee our service will save you money; either on the purchase negotiation or by avoiding the purchase altogether.
+Supplier or customer concentration, excessive stock or SKUs and one-off earnings are some other traps for younger players.
+Whether the purchase price is $200,000 or $20,000,000, if you don’t spend your day buying and selling businesses, expert advice will save you money; either on the purchase negotiation or by avoiding the purchase altogether.

-At Hamilton Rich we provide the Buyers Advocate service because we have heard too many horror stories of decent people losing their life savings and/or redundancy payouts on botched business purchasers.
-While it is caveat emptor (buyer beware), we hope to make you buyer aware to the tricks and traps for virgin players.
+We have heard too many horror stories of decent people losing their life savings on botched business purchasers.
+While it is caveat emptor (buyer beware), please get expert advice so you are buyer aware to the tricks and traps for virgin players.

 We would be happy to have a conversation about helping you buy a business in the Sydney area.
 Feel free to call Tony Holley on 0417313136 or Michael Mahoney on 0410285318 for an obligation free, confidential discussion.